 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.

-- Associate Director, Writing Center, Marks Family Center for Excellence in Writing
+- Director, Writing Center, Marks Family Center for Excellence in Writing

-Dr. Stacy Kastner is the Associate Director of the Marks Family Writing Center in the Critical Writing Program at the University of Pennsylvania.
-Stacy joined Penn in 2019 after having served previously as the Associate Director of the Writing Center and faculty in Nonfiction Writing at Brown… Read more
+Dr. Stacy Kastner is Director of The Marks Family Writing Center at the University of Pennsylvania.
+Stacy joined Penn in 2019 after having served previously as the Associate Director of the Writing Center and faculty in Nonfiction Writing at Brown University, and as Assistant Professor of… Read more